MechMindRobotics/mecheye_cpp_samples/area_scan_3d_camera/Advanced/RegisterCameraEvent/README.md

 # RegisterCameraEvent Sample

-With this sample, you can define and register the callback function for monitoring the camera connection status.
+With this sample, you can define and register the callback function for monitoring camera events.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).